 Please go to each boat's webpage and enter your Start and End dates.
 You will get pricing if the boat is available and you will be able to see the calendar for other dates that might interest you.
 When you find something interesting you can put it on hold.
 Please bear in mind when booking, that we need a minimum of 3-days either side of the charter to clean and service the boat.
 4-days is preferred after a longer charter.

 What is included the prices quoted on the website?

-A four week cruise with Seabbatical cost about the same as a one or two week charter with our competitors or a one week crewed yacht charter.
+A four week cruise with Seabbatical cost about the same as a two week charter with our competitors or a one week crewed yacht charter.
 All our Yachts have queen berths, just think of how many friends or family members can join you throughout your charter to help share the costs and multiply the fun on your bareboat yacht vacation.

 What are the additional costs?